 Figma has a tool that makes you clickable prototypes.
 Next, you can use Maze, for instance.
 Maze drags your prototypes directly from Figma, tests on real people automatically, and sends you results.

-How can design teams work remotely?
+To sum things up: How can design teams work remotely?

 Designing with remote teams, in-house or contracted, sounds like a good idea.
 We at Eleken actually believe that small design teams and remote work are meant for each other: